datahub-project/datahub/datahub-ranger-plugin/README.md

 ---
-title: "Configuring Apache Ranger"
+title: "Configuring Authorization with Apache Ranger"
 hide_title: true
 ---
-# Configuring Apache Ranger
+# Configuring Authorization with Apache Ranger
+DataHub integration with Apache Ranger allows the DataHub customers to control DataHub authorization from Apache Ranger.
+Customer can create users, groups and roles on Apache Ranger to control the authorization of users on DataHub.

-Datahub Apache Ranger Plugin configuration is consist of below configuration sections
+DataHub Apache Ranger Plugin configuration is consist of below configuration sections
-1. Configuration at Apache Ranger Deployment
+1. Configuring Apache Ranger Deployment
-2. Configuration at Datahub Deployment
+2. Configuring the DataHub Deployment

-The configuration sections are tested on [Privacera Platform](https://privacera.com/) v6.3.0.1.
+> Disclaimer: All configuration shown in this documented were verified against [Privacera Platform](https://privacera.com/) v6.3.0.1.

-# Assumption
+# Prerequisites
 - Apache Ranger and DataHub are configured with same IDP
-- Apache Ranger service is running on HTTP
+- Apache Ranger service should be running on HTTP
+- Basic authentication should be enabled on Apache Ranger Service

 # Configuration
-## Configuration at Apache Ranger Deployment
+## Configuring Apache Ranger Deployment
-1. Download the datahub-ranger-plugin from [Maven](https://mvnrepository.com/artifact/io.acryl/datahub-ranger-plugin)
+1. Download the **datahub-ranger-plugin** from [Maven](https://mvnrepository.com/artifact/io.acryl/datahub-ranger-plugin)
-2. Create  *datahub*  directory in each *Privacera Ranger* container
+2. Create a "datahub" directory inside the "ranger-plugins" directory where Apache Ranger is deployed.
+For example, to do this in a Privacera container
 ```bash
 docker exec privacera_ranger_1 mkdir ews/webapp/WEB-INF/classes/ranger-plugins/datahub
 ```
-3. Copy the datahub-ranger-plugin jar into *Privacera Ranger* container
+3. Copy the downloaded **datahub-ranger-plugin** jar into the newly created "datahub" directory.
+For example, to do this in a Privacera container
 ```bash
 docker cp datahub-ranger-plugin-<version>.jar privacera_ranger_1:/opt/ranger/ranger-2.1.0-admin/ews/webapp/WEB-INF/classes/ranger-plugins/datahub/
 ```
-4. Download the [service definition](../datahub-ranger-plugin/conf/servicedef.json).
+4. Download the [service definition file](../datahub-ranger-plugin/conf/servicedef.json).
 This service definition is the ranger service definition JSON file for datahub-ranger-plugin-<version\>.jar
+5. Register the downloaded service definition file with Apache Ranger Service.
+To do this executes the below curl command <br />
-5. Execute below curl command to register the service definition <br /> Replace variables with corresponding values in curl command
+Replace variables with corresponding values in curl command
 - <ranger-admin-username\>
 - <ranger-admin-password\>